Incentives

 Small business grants are provided to business owners from both public and private sources.

-- Export Trade Grants - Enterprise Florida, Inc. offers a variety of trade grants through the Florida Export Diversification & Expansion program to help qualified companies start exporting for the first time or diversify into new overseas markets.
+- Export Trade Grants - Select Florida offers a variety of trade grants through the Florida Export Diversification & Expansion program to help qualified companies start exporting for the first time or diversify into new overseas markets.

 - Grants.gov - Grants provided by the Federal government fund your ideas and projects to provide public services and stimulate the economy.
 Grants support critical recovery initiatives, innovative research, and many other programs listed in the Catalog of Federal Domestic Assistance.